ArtyDaSmarty/UFTracker/README.md

 docker run -p 8000:8000 -e SECRET_KEY=change-me uftd
 ```

+The container now binds Gunicorn to the runtime `PORT` environment variable, which is required by many hosted container platforms.

 ## S3 Storage

 Set these environment variables to move all JSON-backed data into S3: